 Foot Ulceration Predictive Marker – Plantar shear stress (A force that causes layers to slide upon each other in opposite directions) has been held accountable as a causative factor in diabetic foot ulcers (DFU) (1,2).

-Delbridge et al. (2) recognized shear stress as a major causative factor by stating that it is shear rather than vertical load that is responsible for tissue breakdown that occurs deep to the skin.
+Delbridge et al. (2) recognized shear stress as a major causative factor by stating that it is shear rather than vertical load that is responsible for tissue breakdown that occurs deep in the skin.
 Historically, research in this area has been hampered by an underestimation of the importance of shear stress and the lack of technology to measure it.

 Emerging evidence within the past decade has demonstrated the clinical significance of shear to foot ulceration (3–5).
 We previously revealed that individuals with diabetic neuropathy (DN) experience higher plantar (bottom of the foot) shear compared with control subjects (5).